isomerpages/mse/news/Committee-of-supply/_posts/2019-03-07-speech-at-the-committee-of-supply-debate-by-dr-amy-khor-senior-minster-of-state-for-env-and-water-resources.md

 ---
-title: Speech at the Committee Supply of Debate by Dr Amy Khor, Senior Minister of State for the Environment and Water Resources
+title: Committee Supply of Debate 2019 - Dr Amy Khor, Senior Minister of State for the Environment and Water Resources
 permalink: /resource-room/category/2019-03-07-speech-at-the-committee-of-supply-debate-by-dr-amy-khor-senior-minister-of-state-for-env-and-water-resources/
 image:
 file_url: